MarkoGodra/SFND_3D_Object_Tracking/README.md

 ## Rubic points

+### FP.1 Match 3D Objects

+Matching of bounding boxes is implemented within a function `void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &bbBestMatches, DataFrame &prevFrame, DataFrame &currFrame)`.
+It takes as a input current and previous data frame and provides output `std::map<int, int> &bbBestMatches` map of matched boxes ids.
+Matches are boxes with highest number of keypoint correspondences.

+### FP.2 Compute Lidar-based TTC

+Lidar based TTC estimation is done in `void computeTTCLidar(std::vector<LidarPoint> &lidarPointsPrev, std::vector<LidarPoint> &lidarPointsCurr, double frameRate, double &TTC)`.
+This function receives previous and current lidar points and returns TTC as output.
+In order to reduce effect of outlier points, which are not located on actual preceding car, median point from nearest 50 points is taken.
+This way TTC estimation is more statistically robust.
+TTC estimation is done in following way `TTC = meanCurr * dT / (meanPrev - meanCurr);`

+### FP.3 Associate Keypoint Correspondences with Bounding Boxes

+Association of keypoints to corresponding bounding boxes is done in `void clusterKptMatchesWithROI(BoundingBox &boundingBox, std::vector<cv::KeyPoint> &kptsPrev, std::vector<cv::KeyPoint> &kptsCurr, std::vector<cv::DMatch> &kptMatches)` function.
+As a input it takes bounding boxes, but also previous and current keypoints alongside with matches.
+Euclidean distance for each matched keypoint (current, previous) is calculated.
+All matched keypoints where distance between previous and current data frames exceeds mean of all euclidean distances are discarded.
+This way fair amount of erroneous keypoint is discarded.

+### FP.4 Compute Camera-based TTC

+Camera based TTC estimation is done in `void computeTTCCamera(std::vector<cv::KeyPoint> &kptsPrev, std::vector<cv::KeyPoint> &kptsCurr, std::vector<cv::DMatch> kptMatches, double frameRate, double &TTC, cv::Mat *visImg)`.
+This function receives matched keypoints from previous and current data frame and provides TTC estimation.
+Distance ratio is calculated for each matched keypoint and median value for distance ratio is considered when calculating TTC based on formula:
+`TTC = -dT / (1 - medianDistRatio);`

 ### FP.5 Performance Evaluation 1
 Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
 Describe your observations and provide a sound argumentation why you think this happened.